 Because President’s Day is now celebrated to honor all presidents, both present and past, you can help teach your kids about this holiday using a collage.
 Print off pictures of all of our presidents and glue them onto a poster board.
 Your kids can also cut out pictures from magazines to show what each president is famous for.
 For example, your child might put an ax and a cherry tree next to George Washington, or maybe they’d put a picture of slaves or cotton next to Abraham Lincoln.
 Not only will this activity help your children see the faces of all of our presidents, but it will also help them learn more about their accomplishments.

 Write a Letter

-In addition to learning about presidents past, you can help your children know more about this holiday by teaching them about our current president.
-Sit your children down and write a letter together, addressing it to President Obama in the White House.
+In addition to learning about the president’s past, you can help your children learn more about this holiday by teaching them about our current president.
+Sit your children down and write a letter together, addressing it to the current president of the White House.
 Your children will be able to express any questions they might have about the way our country’s government is set up.

 Take a Field Trip

 Most likely, your children won’t need to go to school on President’s Day.
 Take advantage of this day off and go on a field trip where your kids can learn more about our democratic government.
 This field trip could be to a local museum in order to learn more about historical events our presidents have been a part of.
 You could also decide to set up a trip to your state’s government building.
 If you have a much longer time off, you can even take them to Washington.

 Teaching your kids about President’s Day is a great way to help them understand more about our government and the people who have led our country throughout its history.
 No matter how you decide to celebrate President’s Day with your kids, the most important thing is that you take the time to teach them about the holiday and what it represents.

 Helping your children understand more about our government is a great way to ensure that they will grow up to be informed and engaged citizens.
 By using these tips, you can make sure that your kids are getting the most out of this holiday.